Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/AUTHORIZATION/STUDENT-EDORG-AUTHORIZATION.md

     }
 ```

 StudentSchoolAssociationAuthorization records are created/updated along with StudentSchoolAssociation documents.
-The HierarchySchoolId FK will be used to access the full hierarchy of EducationOrganizations the School is a part of.
-The StudentSchoolAssociationId FK is for syncing updates and deletes of StudentSchoolAssociation documents, via the Document.Id from the initial insert of the StudentSchoolAssociation Document.
+The HierarchySchoolId FK will be used to access the full hierarchy of EducationOrganizations the School is a part of via EducationOrganizationHierarchy.
+The StudentSchoolAuthorizationEdOrgIds column will be a JSONB column with a simple denormalized array taken from EducationOrganizationHierarchy for the School.
+The StudentSchoolAssociationId FK is for syncing updates and deletes of StudentSchoolAssociation Documents via their Document.id

 Updates to a StudentSchoolAssociation Document will require corresponding updates to the StudentSchoolAssociationAuthorization table.
 This includes updates due to a cascade.

-* Not designed here: We will need a way for core to communicate to the backend on insert/update/delete of a StudentSchoolAssociation that this is the StudentSchoolAssociationAuthorization pathway, along with the extracted StudentId and SchoolId for insert/update.
-We will also need to communicate when a document is StudentId securable.
+We will need a way for core to communicate to the backend on insert/update/delete of a StudentSchoolAssociation that this is the StudentSchoolAssociationAuthorization pathway, along with the extracted StudentId and SchoolId for insert/update.

-* Also, need to make sure EducationOrganizationHierarchy is indexed appropriately.
+Also, we need to make sure EducationOrganizationHierarchy is indexed on EducationOrganizationId.

 # Denormalization for Search Engine Support

-Our search engine support will require the introduction of denormalized EducationOrganizationId arrays on the Document table (omitted above, shown below).
-This information will be similar to that provided by StudentSchoolAssociationAuthorization, with one column per authorization pathway.
-In this case, the column would be StudentSchoolAuthorizationEdOrgIds, a JSONB column containing a simple array of EducationOrganizationIds for a Student, derived from StudentSchoolAssociation and constructed from StudentSchoolAssociationAuthorization.
+Our search engine support will require the introduction of denormalized EducationOrganizationId arrays on the Document table (omitted from diagram above, but shown below).
+This information will be copied from the denormalized row provided by StudentSchoolAssociationAuthorization, with one column per authorization pathway.
+In this case, the Document column would be StudentSchoolAuthorizationEdOrgIds, a JSONB column containing a simple array of EducationOrganizationIds for a Student, derived from StudentSchoolAssociation.
 This denormalized array is what will be used for authorization filtering on search engine queries.

 When a new StudentId-securable document is inserted, the backend will need to lookup the StudentId on the StudentSchoolAssociationAuthorization table and apply the StudentSchoolAuthorizationEdOrgIds to the document.